Tank1334/Onboarding-Newbies/chapter_01/final_exercise_01.md

 ### Chapter 7: Apache HBase

 31. What is Apache HBase?
 Explain its architecture.
-32. What is a Row Key in HBase?
+32. What is a Column Family in HBase?
-33. What is a Column Family in HBase?
+33. How does HBase achieve it's unique efficiency on big datasets?
 34. How does HBase ensure data availability and fault tolerance?
 35. What is the role of ZooKeeper in an HBase environment?